 The coal tar was discovered because an illegal landfill had been operating in these wetlands, and inspectors were onsite to evaluate the landfill.
 The source of the coal tar was quickly traced to the former MGP site northeast of these wetlands, at the corner of E. Bramlett Road and W. Washington Street.

 Over the years, Duke Energy has employed many different environmental consultants who have proposed and undertaken various testing and have prepared dozens of lengthy reports.
-Yet, the latest proposed testing by Duke sets the stage for years more testing, and this proposal still sidesteps the most critical locations and questions on the site.
+Yet, the latest proposal by Duke, in 2018, set the stage for years more testing, and this proposal still sidestepped the most critical locations and questions on the site.

-Frustrated by the lack of progress and seeming disinterest in pursuing progress, we have commissioned our own testing at critical locations on the site and have retained expert consultants to generate an independent review of Duke’s results over 25 years and our own testing.
-That report is finalized, with concrete recommendations for immediate cleanup.
+Frustrated by the lack of progress and seeming disinterest in pursuing progress, we commissioned our own testing at critical locations on the site and retained expert consultants to generate an independent review of Duke’s results over 25 years and our own testing.
+That report was finalized in 2019, with concrete recommendations for immediate cleanup.

 Five samples have been collected from the discharge ditch near the point where it enters the River.
 The total carcinogenic polyaromatic hydrocarbons (carcinogenic PAHs ) in those samples ranged from 6,600 to 22,800 ug/kg, with an average around 16,500 ug/kg.
 The standard for cleanup that Duke has previously used on this site is 319 ug/kg.
 Testing in the Reedy River around the discharge point confirms that these toxins are entering the River.
 Just upstream of the discharge point, all samples have come back negative for carcinogenic PAHs.
 Just downstream of the discharge point, carcinogenic PAHs registered at 2,412 ug/kg.